Air France pilots extend strike until Sept. 26

 "I am sorry to announce that our concrete proposals to reassure our pilots have not yet drawn a reasonable response."

-Shares in Air France-KLM (AIRF.PA), the Franco-Dutch parent group, have lost 5.7 percent since the strike began, ending 2.5 percent lower on Friday.
+Shares in Air France-KLM, the Franco-Dutch parent group, have lost 5.7 percent since the strike began, ending 2.5 percent lower on Friday.

 (Reporting by Gregory Blachier and James Regan; Editing by Gareth Jones)